 Now more than ever, individuals and businesses worldwide are placing hygiene at the forefront of their priorities, placing strict emphasis on adhering to basic hygiene methods, such as hand washing.

-With this focus on reducing the spread of germs, many companies are turning to cashless and contactless card payments to ensure minimal contact, and reduce the risk of spreading bacteria.
+With this focus on reducing the spread of germs, many companies are turning to cashless and contactless card payments to ensure minimal contact and reduce the risk of spreading bacteria.

-Switching to cashless payments ensures that physical contact with others can be reduced as much as possible whilst practising safe payment methods, whether that’s in the form of smart cards, pre-order apps/kiosks or smart boards in schools.
+Switching to cashless payments ensures that physical contact with others can be reduced as much as possible whilst practising safe payment methods, whether that’s in the form of smart cards, pre-order apps/kiosks or Smart Boards in schools.

 The World Health Organisation has warned that banknotes can remain infectious for many days and has advised users to wash their hands after handling cash.
-By making the switch to cashless payments, we can protect our health, the health of others and adhere to the strict hygiene standards when making transactions.
+By making the switch to cashless payments, we can protect our health the health of others and adhere to strict hygiene standards when making transactions.

 Control over our payments

-With places likely to process hundreds of transactions per day, such as schools, making the switch to cashless allows the staff and pupils to be in control of their hygiene and limit any unnecessary contact.
+With places likely to process hundreds of transactions per day, such as schools, making the switch to cashless allows the staff and pupils to control their hygiene and limit unnecessary contact.

 Encourages online payments

 Similar to how we use credit and debit cards when shopping on the high street, pupils can pay for their school lunches in various ways, including pre-order and smart cards, which will deduct the balance from their online account.

 Decreases the need for ATMs

-As many of us make the switch to cashless, the need for ATMs is greatly reducing, especially with the ability to use online banking, contactless payments and payment methods such as Google Pay.
-This is a positive step towards maintaining strict hygiene standards since some ATMs are used by thousands of people per day use some ATMs.
+As many of us switch to cashless, the need for ATMs is significantly reducing, especially with the ability to use online banking, contactless payments and payment methods such as Google Pay.
+This change is a positive step towards maintaining strict hygiene standards since thousands of people per day use some ATMs.